 Many entrepreneurs and business people wonder if they need to employ the assistance of an attorney in order to start an LLC.
 While there is no legal requirement to use an attorney when starting an LLC, it is highly advisable to do so.
 At the Weisblatt Law Firm, LLC, we regularly help all types of business owners decide whether forming an LLC is right for them, as well as navigate every step of the formation process.
 Call today for more information.

-LLCs are created by state law.
-To establish one, you must file certain paperwork with the Texas Secretary of State’s office.
+State law governs the creation of LLCs.
+To establish one, you must file certain paperwork with the Texas Secretary of State (SOS) office.
 Incomplete or erroneous paperwork can result in the rejection of your filing and create unnecessary delays in getting your business up and running.

 A Lawyer Will Help You Establish an Operating Agreement

-An LLCs operating agreement is perhaps the most important document associated with starting a business.
+An LLC’s operating agreement is perhaps the most important document associated with starting a business.
 It outlines the way in which the LLC will be organized and establishes the rights and responsibilities of the members towards each other and the organization itself.
-While Texas law does not require the operating agreement to be filed with the state, it is extremely important for the operating agreement to accurately reflect the agreement between the members and the way they intend that the LLC be run.
+While Texas law does not require that owners file an operating agreement with the state, it is extremely important for the operating agreement to accurately reflect the agreement between the members and the way they intend to run the LLC.

-An Attorney Will Make Sure that Your Follow the Necessary Formalities to Protect Yourself from Liability
+An Attorney Will Make Sure That You Follow the Necessary Formalities to Protect Yourself From Liability

 As mentioned above, one of the main benefits of an LLC is the liability protection it provides its members.
 This means that the members of the LLC will not be personally liable for any debts incurred by the business.
-This is only the case, however, if certain formalities are observed.
+This is only the case, however, if LLC owners observe certain formalities.
 The assistance and advice of an attorney will ensure that you follow the necessary formalities in order to protect yourself from personal liability.

 Contact a Houston Business Attorney Today to Discuss Your Situation

 If you are considering forming an LLC or are unsure of what business entity would best suit your needs, you should talk to an attorney as soon as you can.
 To schedule a case evaluation with a Houston business lawyer, call The Weisblatt Law Firm, LLC, today at (713) 352-0847 or contact us online.
 The firm regularly assists companies of all types and sizes, from startups to well-established entities.
 Schedule your appointment to learn more about our business services.